Who can participate in room selection?

 Where do first year students live?

-First year students live in Peabody Hall or Bowditch hall (traditional style halls on North Campus consisting of doubles, triples and quads, with common bathrooms on each floor), or Marsh hall (traditional style halls on North Campus consisting of doubles and triples, with common bathrooms on each floor).
-All of our first year areas have both first years and upper class students, living on separate floors, so that our students can benefit from living around their peers as well as other class years.
+First year students live in Peabody Hall (a traditional style hall on North Campus consisting of doubles, triples and quads, with common bathrooms on each floor), or Marsh hall (traditional style halls on North Campus consisting of doubles and triples, with common bathrooms on each floor).

-All Halls: Laundry facilities in the building (current $1.75 per wash, $1.75 per dry, coins and ClipperCash accepted), large lounges with big screen TVs and space for events and programs and access to a faculty in residence, as well as live in student and professional staff support, wireless internet access throughout, Ethernet ports, cable TV hookups (free HBOGo available to all residents).
+All residence halls include laundry facilities in the building (current $1.75 per wash, $1.75 per dry, coins and ClipperCash accepted), large lounges with big screen TVs and space for events and programs and access to a faculty in residence, as well as live in student and professional staff support, wireless internet access throughout, Ethernet ports, cable TV hookups (free HBOGo available to all residents).

 Note: In the summer of 2019 and ready for move-in day, the bathrooms in Peabody and Bowditch will be completely renovated!
 On every floor, there will be a brand-new female identified, a male identified and a gender-inclusive restroom!

 Marsh – 5 floors, co-ed by floor (no single-sex floors) doubles and a few triples.
 Single-sex and gender inclusive restrooms on every floor.

 I do not want to live in a triple or quad.
 How can I guarantee a double?

 While you are able to select rooms that are double occupancy, there is a possibility that you’ll be in a triple or a quad.
 We anticipate that the majority of our first year students will live in double occupancy rooms.
 Our students still have a positive experience in spaces with 2 or 3 roommates and many students choose to stay in those spaces even if they are offered the chance to move.

 I’ve heard you have a lot of triples or rooms that are really doubles that you put three students in.